Vitamin B12: Pseudovitamins and antivitamins

 Pseudovitamin B_{12} refers to compounds that are corrinoids with a structure similar to the vitamin, but without vitamin activity.
 Pseudovitamin B_{12} is the majority corrinoid in spirulina, an algal dietary supplement sometimes erroneously claimed as having this vitamin activity.

 Antivitamin B_{12} compounds (often synthetic B_{12} analogues) not only have no vitamin action, but also actively interfere with the activity of true vitamin B_{12}.
 The design of these compounds mainly involves the replacement of the metal ion with rhodium, nickel, or zinc, or may have an inactive ligand attached, such as 4-ethylphenyl.
 These compounds have the potential for use in analyzing B_{12} pathways or even attacking B_{12}-dependent pathogens.

 Deficiency

 Vitamin B_{12} deficiency can potentially cause severe and irreversible damage, especially to the brain and nervous system.
-At levels only slightly below normal, deficiency can result in fatigue, headaches, feeling faint, rapid breathing, pale skin, numbness or tingling, poor appetite, heartburn, poor balance, difficulty walking, poor reflexes, blurred vision, memory problems, depression, irritability, cognitive decline, psychosis, and even dementia, especially in older adults.
+At levels only slightly below normal, deficiency can result in fatigue, headaches, feeling faint, rapid breathing, pale skin, numbness or tingling, poor appetite, heartburn, poor balance, difficulty walking, poor reflexes, blurred vision, memory problems, depression, irritability, inattention, cognitive decline, dementia, and even psychosis.
 Among other problems, weakened immunity, reduced fertility and interruption of blood circulation in women may occur.
+It has also been linked to optic nerve atrophy and neuritis.

 The main type of vitamin B_{12} deficiency anemia is pernicious anemia, characterized by a triad of symptoms: